LoopKit/loopdocs/docs/browser/automatic.md

     * You need a new `Distribution` Certificate at *Apple*
     * You need to create new signing credentials for `Match-Secrets`

     For the `Loop` app, up through version 3.4.4, you must to do this [Renew Certificate](bb-update.md#renew-certificate){: target="_blank" } process manually.
-Once version 3.6.0 is release, it will be automatic.
+Once version 3.6.0 is released, it will be automatic.

 ### Automatic Certificate Renewal